drabadan/excelsior-orionuo/README.md

 #### Scripts:
 1. Crafting:
-    * [Blacksmithy](scripts/crafting/bs.oajs) - adopted to Minoc cave, approaches anvil and starts crafting while it can.
+    * [Blacksmithy](scripts/crafting/bs.oajs) - adapted to Minoc cave, approaches anvil and starts crafting while it can.